Restricted Areas - Aquaculture Fisheries Reserves

 Crown leases within AFRs are not accessible to the general public and lease holders install orange floats to mark the boundaries (see diagram below).

-For further information and a copy of the Code of Conduct, visit Marine Aquaculture Fisheries Reserves or contact the DPI Customer Service Centre on 136 186.
+For further information and a copy of the Code of Conduct, visit Marine Aquaculture Fisheries Reserves or contact the DEPI Customer Service Centre on 136 186.

 Aquaculture Fisheries Reserves (piles or buoys)